0xPolygonMiden/miden-node/docs/src/operator/architecture.md

 # Node architecture

-The node itself consists of three components: store, block-producer and RPC.
+The node itself consists of three distributed components: store, block-producer and RPC.

 The components can be run on separate instances when optimised for performance, but can also be run as a single process for convenience.
 At the moment both of Miden's public networks (testnet and devnet) are operating in single process mode.

 The inter-component communication is done using a gRPC API wnich is assumed trusted.
-External communication is handled by the RPC component with an separate external-only gRPC API.
+In other words this _must not_ be public.
+External communication is handled by the RPC component with a separate external-only gRPC API.

 ```mermaid
 ---